Grubhub is slowly shrinking delivery pay on higher tip orders

 What about any other patterns?

 Then one thing caught my eye.
 In the past couple of weeks I had some Taco Bell orders where the tip was low but the payout was significantly higher (about $2.25 higher than I normally would have received).
 So I started wondering about whether tips would make a difference.

-- In week 2, when the tip was less than $5, the average fare was $4.47, compared to $4.14 under the old model – about an 8% increase.
+If the tip was less than $5, the average fare was $4.47, compared to $4.14 under the old model.

-- In week 3, when the tip was $5 or higher, the average fare was $4.04, it would have been 4.38 under the old model.
+In week 3, when the tip was $5 or higher, the average fare was $4.04, it would have been $4.38 under the old model.

-- In week 3, when the tip was less than $5, the average payout was $4.45.
-It would have been $4.42 under the old model, so only a very very slight increase.
+When the tip was less than $5, average delivery pay was $4.45.
+It would have been $4.42 under the old pay model.

 Grubhub is following Doordash's lead by using large tips as an excuse to pay less

 Under the old model, $3.50 was the bare minimum.
 We received $3.50 PLUS mileage.

 So far in this fourth week of the pay model, my average delivery pay on orders where the customer tipped $5 or more was $3.37.
 In other words, my total delivery pay on those orders was 4% lower than the BASE pay under the old model.